secicciari/final_project/README.md

 #### Tools
 - Heroku app
-- Leaflet for a map of the US
+- Leaflet for a responsive map of the US

 #### Interactive Elements
 - Users can select the type of wine they're interested in from a drop down and the map will update to indicate areas where that wine grows well.